 For families spend time relaxing by the pool or head to the beach.
 Relax.
 Get a little sun and ease into your vacation.
 Make a reservation at a day spa for a massage.
 Get your nails done, then get ready for an evening and dinner at the Cicada or Tamarind night markets.

 The Cicada and Tamarind night markets are right next to each other and are newer additions to the market scene in Hua Hin.
 Expect something more modern, trendy with an artist edge.
 The food is great.
-You can get all the traditional Thai favourites plus western-stye dishes, grilled seafood and meats plus some deliciously sweet and refreshing Thai desserts.
+You can get all the traditional Thai favourites plus western-style dishes, grilled seafood and meats plus some deliciously sweet and refreshing Thai desserts.

 Day 2 in Hua Hin: Splash in waterparks and dine at casually chic beachside bbqs